The 10 Worst NBA Teams of All Time

 Kemba Walker and Bismack Biyombo were in their rookie years and were forced into major starting roles, surrounded by washed-up veterans.
 The Bobcats ranked dead last in points scored, points conceded, offensive rating, defensive rating, field goal percentage, and second last in steals and rebounds.

-1 thought on “The 10 Worst NBA Teams of All Time”
+One response to “The 10 Worst NBA Teams of All Time”

 Leave a Reply